hallettj/hallettj.github.com/source/_posts/2017-01-03-flow-cookbook-react.markdown

 while fetching stories,
 a specific story has been selected, or there is an array of stories available, and none has been selected.
+If none of those cases applies, then it means that stories are still loading.
 When displaying a list of stories, `content` is populated by a list of instances of `StoryListItem`, which we defined earlier.

+Flow can track changes to the type of a variable over a series of statements.
+Flow infers that when `content` is first defined its type is `void`, and that no matter which code path gets executed, the type changes to either `React.Element<*>` or `React.Element<*>[]` by the time we get to the `return` statement.

 The event handling methods `selectStory` and `deselectStory` just make simple state updates: